zhangzhizheng/Sherpa.ai-Federated-Learning-Framework/docs/templates/getting-started.md

 be used together, in order to increase the privacy of a federated learning algorithm.

 We have also developed a set of notebooks that cover some of the most common use cases and explain the methodological aspects of the framework.
-The full list of notebooks is [here](https://github.com/sherpaai/Sherpa.ai-Federated-Learning-Framework/tree/master/notebooks)
+The full list of notebooks can be found [here](https://github.com/sherpaai/Sherpa.ai-Federated-Learning-Framework/tree/master/notebooks).

 Even if you are mainly interested in differential privacy, a good place to start is this [notebook](https://github.com/sherpaai/Sherpa.ai-Federated-Learning-Framework/blob/master/notebooks/federated_learning/federated_learning_basic_concepts.ipynb), where the main concepts of the Sherpa.ai Federated Learning and Differential Privacy Framework that are used in the tutorials